jhuang2019/devops-notes/containerization/kubernetes/security/tls.md

 * The handshake uses asymmetric encryption.
 Once the process is complete, symmetric encryption is used to send data safely and securely.

 ## TLS in Kubernetes

 There are three type of certificates below.

 * root certificate configured on the CA servers
     * ca.key and ca.crt
 * server certificates configured on the servers.
-Each client certificate has crt and key.
+Each server certificate has crt and key.
     * etcdserver
     * apiserver (kube-api server)
     * kubelet (kubelet server)